 Zoofari is open 9 a.m. to 6:30 p.m, 365 days per year.
 Located between Cuernavaca and Taxco in the state of Morelos, Zoofari can easily be visited on a day-trip from Mexico City just 80 miles or a few hours drive away.

-The park was opened to the public in 1984 to for everyone to experience personal interactions with the 1,300+ animals in an intimate and open setting.
+The park was opened to the public in 1984 for everyone to experience personal interactions with the 1,300+ animals in an intimate and open setting.

-The park is split into six different sections, ideally explored from a rental car, with provides the opportunity to feed or watch animals like giraffes, zebras, ostriches, antelopes, rhinos and more.
+The park is split into six different sections, ideally explored from a rental car, which provides the opportunity to feed or watch animals like giraffes, zebras, ostriches, antelopes, rhinos and more.
 The jaguars can be found in the sixth section.